mitkonikov/Cinefolio/README.md

 ### Backend

 The backend is based on AdminJS connected with MongoDB.
-To run the backend and frontend together using docker compose by running:
+To run the backend and frontend together you need a MongoDB instance running in the background with the proper `./backend/.env` config to connect to the instance.
+Afterwards, you can run docker compose to start the backend server:

 ```sh
 docker compose up --build